Jump to

 Ridesharing services like Uber and Lyft have changed the way adults in the United States and around the world get from point A to point B.

 No longer do you have to take public transportation or deal with summoning a taxi on a busy night or in bad weather.
-Now you can stay warm and dry until your car is right where you need it to be.

 Savvy entrepreneurs have figured out that many adults who rely on ridesharing services have kids who could benefit from a comparable transportation service.